Ag Prediction Markets

 Tariffs directly reduce export demand for US grains — particularly soybeans to China, which imports roughly 60% of the world's traded soybeans and around 40% of the US soybean crop.
 When tariff-on odds rise above 60–70%, grain markets often reprice lower as traders anticipate reduced export flows.
 Basis levels at river terminals, interior elevators, and Gulf ports are especially sensitive to tariff probability shifts because export basis is the most direct connection between global demand and your local elevator bid.
 Even a 20% swing in tariff probability can move basis 5–15 cents without any futures price change.

 Crude oil prices drive three major farm expense categories: (1) diesel for all field operations including planting, spraying, harvesting, and hauling; (2) natural gas for nitrogen fertilizer production, since ammonia synthesis is highly energy-intensive; and (3) plastics for storage bags, irrigation components, and equipment.
-A $10 per barrel increase in crude oil adds roughly $0.15–0.25 per acre to corn production costs through fuel and fertilizer alone — on 1,000 acres, that's $150–$250 in additional costs per $10 oil move.
+A $10 per barrel increase in crude oil adds roughly $1–2 per acre to corn production costs through diesel for fieldwork, harvest, hauling, and grain drying — on 1,000 acres, that's about $1,000–$2,000 per $10 oil move.
+Nitrogen fertilizer prices also move with energy, but track natural gas more closely than crude.

 Kalshi is a CFTC-regulated prediction market exchange based in the US, operating under the same federal regulatory oversight as commodity futures exchanges.
 It offers legally-traded event contracts with strong counterparty protections.
 Polymarket is a decentralized prediction market platform using blockchain technology, primarily accessible to non-US users.
 Both platforms aggregate real-money crowd forecasts on policy, economic, and event outcomes.
 AGSIST pulls agricultural-relevant markets from both platforms daily, clearly labels the source on each card, and links directly to the original contract so you can see live depth and volume.